Reflected BSDEs when the obstacle is not right-continuous and optimal stopping: Introduction

-In the first part of the present paper we consider a further extension of the theory of RBSDEs to the case where the obstacle is not necessarily right-continuous.
-Compared to the right-continuous case, the additional nondecreasing process, which "pushes" the (first component of the) solution to stay above the obstacle, is no longer right-continuous.
-For the sake of simplicity, we place ourselves in the framework of a Brownian filtration, but we note that our results can be generalized to the case of a larger stochastic basis (cf. Section \ref{sec_extension}).
-We establish existence and uniqueness of the solution in appropriate Banach spaces.
-To prove our results we use tools from the general theory of processes such as Mertens decomposition of strong optional (but not necessarily right-continuous) supermartingales (generalizing Doob-Meyer decomposition), some tools from optimal stopping theory, as well as a generalization of Itô's formula to the case of strong optional (but not necessarily right-continuous) semimartingales due to Gal'chouk and Lenglart. \\ In the second part of the paper, we make some links between the RBSDEs studied in the first part and optimal stopping with $f$-conditional expectations.
+In the second part of the paper, we make some links between the RBSDEs studied in the first part and optimal stopping with $f$-conditional expectations.
 More precisely, we are interested in the following optimization problem: we are given a process $\xi$ modelling a dynamic financial position.
 The risk of $\xi$ is assessed by a dynamic risk measure which (up to a minus sign) is given by an $f$-conditional expectation.
 The process $\xi$ is assumed to be right upper-semicontinuous, but not necessarily right-continuous.
 We aim at stopping the process $\xi$ in such a way that the risk be minimal.
 We characterize the value of the problem in terms of the unique solution to the RBSDE associated with obstacle $\xi$ and driver $f$ studied in the first part.
-We show the existence of an optimal stopping time for the problem under an additional assumption of left upper-semicontinuity of $\xi$, and the existence of an $\varepsilon$-optimal stopping time in the more general case where this assumption is not made.
+We show the existence of an optimal stopping time for the problem under an additional assumption of left upper-semicontinuity along stopping times on $\xi$, and the existence of an $\varepsilon$-optimal stopping time in the more general case where this assumption is not made.
 We provide an optimality criterion characterizing the optimal stopping times for the problem in terms of properties of the "value process".
 We thus extend some results of \cite{QuenSul2} to the case where the optimized process $\xi$ is not cadlag.
 We also establish a comparison principle for the RBSDEs studied in the first part of our paper, as well as a generalization of Mertens decomposition to the case of $\mathcal{E}^f$-strong supermartingales.

 The remainder of the paper is organized as follows: